iaeiou/blue-plankton-2/content/posts/fragments-of-iceland.md

 If you work from home, an added benefit of mifi is you can switch things up and work at a cafe, a park, wherever you'd like.

 In my line of work, I can't use public internet for security reasons.
 So the mifi is perfect for that.

+However, I there are some things you need to know about Verizon's mifi limitations.

+I opted for the "unlimited" data plan for $70.

+For the first few months, the service was amazing.
+Then suddenly, I started getting throttled back.
+Typically it's on Fridays and the weekend (with the exception of late night hours) and towards the end of the billing cycle.

+At its worst, I've been throttled back to .02 mpbs upload speed.
+Meaning, on ocassion I have to stop working because the internet becomes unusable.

+Overall I'm much happier with Verizon's mifi than the service I had that was run by thugs.
+The billing is predictable and I have more freedom in terms of where I can work from.

+I do wish there was a way to pay for truly unlimited data.

+Some of you may wonder about buying a second SIM card, and putting $30 on it, and popping it in when the throttling starts.
+I tried that and it had zero effect on the throttling.